dopefishh/rutitlepage/README.md

 The titlepage works both with `latex` and `pdflatex`.
 Quite possibly it works with other \*`tex`s.

+When you use `babel` to internationalize your document in either English or Dutch the titlepage will change accordingly.

 ## Usage
 To prepare the files and compile the documentation run `make`.

-When you use `babel` to internationalize your document in either English or Dutch the titlepage will change accordingly.
+To install using `tlmgr` run `make release` followed by `tlmgr install --file rutitlepage.tar.xz`

 ## Todo
 - Upload to CTAN
-- Fix the right bottom header text
 - Make the image loading more canonical

 ## Author(s)